Home

 A Guide to Living Frugally

-Think cheap living in retirement has to do with depriving yourself of a fulfilling life?
-On the contrary.
-Living frugally is about retiring smart and taking a good look at your spending habits.
-Its easier than you think.
+Cheap living in retirement has nothing to do with depriving yourself of a fulfilling life.
+It is about retiring smart and taking a good look at your spending habits.

-Start by figuring out where your money is going.
-Ask yourself what your needs are versus what your wants are.
+To know where your money is really going, ask yourself what your "needs" are versus what your "wants" are.
+Below are the steps to knowing exactly the difference.

 • Rent/Mortgage